 I am currently a Lecturer in the Departments of History and African American Studies at University of California-Los Angeles.
 From 2014-2016, I was the Postdoctoral Fellow at the Center for Place, Culture, and Politics at the Graduate Center of the City University of New York.
 I received my PhD from University of Southern California’s Department of American Studies and Ethnicity in 2014.
-Trained in interdisciplinary methods, I am a historian whose work focuses on the interconnection between social movements, public policy, and political economy in post-1865 U.S. history.
+Trained in interdisciplinary methods, my research and teaching focuses on the interconnection between social movements, public policy, and political economy in post-1865 U.S. history.
 My fields of interest include African American Studies, history of capitalism, working-class history, policing and imprisonment, U.S. and the world, fiscal and monetary policy, and heterodox economics.

 I also co-host and produce Who Makes Cents?: A History of Capitalism Podcast with Betsy Beasley.